kindlerl/retail-sales-data-pipeline/README.md

-## 📦 Walmart Sales Analytics Pipeline
+# 🛍️ Retail Sales Data Pipeline

-**Overview**
-**Overview**
+## Overview
-This project analyzes historical weekly sales data for Walmart using a modern, cloud-native data engineering pipeline.
-Raw CSV data is ingested from AWS S3, staged in Snowflake, and transformed with dbt into dimensional models (including an SCD2 fact table).
-The final output consists of 10 interactive sales dashboards built with Python and Plotly, highlighting key business trends and insights.
+This project analyzes historical weekly sales data in the retail domain, applying modern data engineering practices to build a cloud-native analytics pipeline.
+Raw data is ingested from AWS S3 into Snowflake, transformed using dbt into dimensional models (including an SCD2 fact table), and visualized through interactive dashboards in Python and Plotly.

 This project demonstrates a modern data engineering workflow using: